-Rodents are well-suited to the Puget Sound region.
+Rodents are well-suited to the Portland and Vancouver area.
 They have a high reproductive rate and compete well for resources with other scavengers (they have been known to attack other animals such as fish, birds, and other mammals).

 Rodents can burrow long distances to obtain food and shelter from predators.
 Most rodents can survive a fall of up to fifty feet, making them fearless climbers and able to travel across power lines and tree branches.

 Rodents can be vectors for various diseases and bacteria.
 Rats were historically the carriers for the Bubonic plague, and have been responsible for millions of deaths worldwide.
 Rats are especially problematic as carriers of disease because they so often attempt to live as close to humans as possible (our food and garbage/waste provide a major source of food and harborage for rodent populations).

 Rodents can also cause more basic damage in a variety of ways.
 They can contaminate our attics and crawl spaces with their droppings and urine; they can chew through expandable foam, electrical wires, and even the wood inside of our homes; they can destroy our gardens and eat our food; and perhaps most damaging, they can destroy our peace of mind and sense of security when we hear them inside of our homes and places of business.

 Rodents are not a simple pest to eradicate from a structure; they are intelligent creatures with an imperative to survive at any cost.
 Comprehensive rodent control should consist of four steps: